Best computer speakers 2024: Top desktop models tested and rated

 Lighting software can be finicky

-The Logitech G560 are the best computer speakers for serious gamers.
+The Logitech G560 are the best computer speakers for gamers.
 The G560 produces robust sound, whether you're playing a game or listening to music, and the subwoofer really adds to the experience.
 If you like to play loud, this system is a great fit for you.
 It also features a sophisticated lighting system comprising four distinct zones with bright, colorful LEDs, which are fun but can be distracting.
 The included software is integral; you use it to configure the lights, activate surround sound and even create profiles for specific games.

 One helpful feature of the G560 is its Bluetooth compatibility, which lets you funnel in your own music from a smartphone.
 This means that you can play pretty much anything on these speakers, and you can hand off control from person to person easily.
-If you need something powerful for an impromptu dance party, the G560 will work in a pinch, and even provide its own light show to go along with the proceedings.
+If you need something powerful for an impromptu dance party, the G560 will work in a pinch, and even provide its own light show to go along with the fun.

 Specifications

-Inputs: 1x 3.5mm jack
+Inputs: Bluetooth 5.3 wireless, USB-C port, 3.5mm jack

-Headphone jack socket: Yes
+Headphone socket: No

 Size: 5.5 x 6.7 x 8.7-inches